iShares Bitcoin Premium Income ETF (BITA): What It Is, How It Works, and What You Give Up

 Why BlackRock's Version Is Structurally Different

-The Bitcoin covered call ETF category already exists in the U.S. market.
-What distinguishes BlackRock's proposed implementation is not the concept but the structure: how the long exposure is held, what options are written on, and the liquidity environment in which those options trade.
+The Bitcoin covered call ETF category already existed when BITA arrived.
+What distinguishes BlackRock's implementation is not the concept but the structure: how the long exposure is held, what options are written on, and the liquidity environment in which those options trade.

 The first distinction is physical versus synthetic implementation.
-BlackRock's filing indicates the fund will write calls against actual IBIT shares it holds.
+BITA writes calls against actual IBIT shares it holds.
 Several competitors — including YBTC (Roundhill Bitcoin Covered Call Strategy ETF) and BAGY (Amplify Bitcoin Max Income Covered Call ETF) — use synthetic constructions, typically buying calls and selling puts to simulate a long Bitcoin position before overwriting that synthetic exposure.
 The synthetic route introduces additional layers of basis risk, financing effects, and path dependence that are not always obvious on a fact sheet.
 A physical overwrite on owned IBIT shares is structurally simpler and easier to reason about in terms of exposures.
 Brian Brookshire, former head of Bitcoin Strategy at H100, has publicly noted that BlackRock's structure is more capital-efficient precisely because it writes calls against its own actual shares rather than maintaining synthetic positions.

 The second distinction is scale and options market depth.
-IBIT is the largest spot Bitcoin ETF, with roughly $54 billion in assets, approximately 765,000 BTC in custody, and cumulative net flows exceeding $62.8 billion since its January 2024 launch.
+IBIT is the largest spot Bitcoin ETF, with roughly $47 billion in assets and approximately 747,000 BTC in custody as of August 2026.
 That scale has downstream effects on a covered call strategy.
 During February 2026 volatility, IBIT options processed over two million contracts in a single session with approximately $900 million in premium traded.
 A deeper underlying options market supports tighter bid-ask spreads, more strike availability across the curve, and better execution — all of which matter for a strategy that depends on repeatedly selling options.
 Competitors writing calls on smaller, less liquid ETFs face structurally worse execution.
 For more on IBIT options volume and price data, see our IBIT price history page.

 The third distinction is distribution infrastructure.
 Premium income ETFs are well-established in the broader asset management industry.
 The JEPI parallel is instructive: JPMorgan's equity premium income product has attracted approximately $36 billion in assets by offering a covered call strategy on the S&P 500, and it has become a staple in advisor model portfolios and retirement plan menus.
 BlackRock has comparable institutional distribution channels — wealth management platforms, model portfolio programs, 401(k) plan lineups — that smaller Bitcoin ETF issuers cannot match.
 A significant portion of demand for premium income products comes from advisors building income sleeves for client portfolios, and that channel favors issuers with existing institutional relationships.